Canan Dağdeviren: Education and academic career

-Canan Dagdeviren studied physics engineering at the Hacettepe University in Ankara, graduating in 2007.
+Canan Dağdeviren studied physics engineering at the Hacettepe University in Ankara, graduating in 2007.
 She obtained a Master of Science degree from Sabancı University in Istanbul, and won a Fulbright scholarship for study in the United States.
 With this scholarship, she chose to conduct research in materials science and engineering at the University of Illinois at Urbana Champaign, where she focused on exploring patterning techniques and creating piezoelectric biomedical systems.
 Here, one of the projects that she developed was a conformable, piezoelectric, energy harvester that converts mechanical energy from internal organ movements into electric energy to power medical devices.
 It is soft and flexible and conforms to the heart as well as other soft tissues.
 This technology could extend the battery life of implanted electronics or eliminate the need for battery replacement, sparing patients from repeated operations and the risk of surgical complications.
 In August 2014, she received her PhD degree.
-Her advisor was John A. Rogers, and the title of her PhD thesis was Ferroelectric/Piezoelectric Materials Flexible/Stretchable/Wearable/Implantable Sensors, Actuators, Mechanical Energy Harvesters, Transducers, Microfabrication.
+Her advisor was John A. Rogers, and the title of her PhD thesis was "Ferroelectric/piezoelectric flexible mechanical energy harvesters and stretchable epidermal sensors for medical applications".

-Dagdeviren then went to Cambridge, Massachusetts, to become a Junior Fellow in the Society of Fellows at Harvard University — the first Turkish scientist in the history of the Harvard Society to do so—as well as a postdoctoral research associate at MIT's Koch Institute for Integrative Cancer Research.
+Dağdeviren then went to Cambridge, Massachusetts, to become a Junior Fellow in the Society of Fellows at Harvard University, the first Turkish scientist in the history of the Harvard Society to do so, as well as a postdoctoral research associate at MIT's Koch Institute for Integrative Cancer Research.
 Her postdoctoral advisor was MIT Institute Professor Robert S. Langer.

-Dagdeviren joined MIT faculty as an assistant professor in 2017.
+Dağdeviren joined MIT faculty as an assistant professor in 2017.
 She teaches a course on conformable devices every semester, and also serves as a freshman advisor.

 Recently, she was invited to present to the World.Minds community at the annual invitation-only symposium in Zürich, Switzerland.
 Her most recent research and achievements are summarized in her World.Minds talk.